Wesmania/game-life-report/source/index.rst

 necessary.
 It's a bit silly to expect someone to be convinced after just an introduction.

-Technical stuff part 1: multiplayer videogames
+Technical stuff part 1: multiplayer video games
 ----------------------------------------------

 Status